spncryn/docs/README.md

 ---

-*Disclaimer: The information contained within this entry is accurate and relevant up to the date of the last recorded edit: 09 November 2019.*
+*Disclaimer: The information contained within this entry is accurate and relevant up to the date of the last recorded edit: 21 April 2020.*